Tan Chok Kian: Early life and education

-On 15 February 1931, Tan was born in Johor, Malaysia, and had a total of 14 brothers and sisters.
+On 15 February 1931, Alphonsus Tan Chok Kian was born in Johor, Malaysia, and had a total of 14 brothers and sisters.
 His father was a businessman who migrated from China, and died when Tan was nine years old.

 Initially studying at a Chinese-medium primary school in Johor, Tan enrolled in St. Anthony's Boys' School in Singapore from Primary 2 onwards.
 After the Japanese occupation of Singapore ended, Tan continued to study at St. Anthony's and obtained a Senior Cambridge.
 Thereafter, Tan attended St. Joseph's Institution.

 In 1955, Tan graduated from the University of Malaya in Singapore with a Bachelor of Arts in economics.

 Career

 Early career

 Upon graduation in 1955, Tan joined the Singapore Civil Service and he was posted to the Ministry of Health.
 A few months later, Tan was transferred to the Chief Secretary's Office, assisting William Goode.
 In 1957, Tan was transferred to the Ministry of Commerce and Industry.
 Less than a year later, Tan was transferred to the Ministry of Finance (MOF).
 Tan served as the principal assistant secretary in the ministry.

 On 1 September 1961, his promotion was approved by Yusof Ishak.
 During a strike by more than 200 People's Association staff, Tan led a delegation to negotiate with the union representatives, discussing matters such as salary increment and better working conditions.
 In 1962, Tan succeeded A. G. B. Colton, the last expatriate in the treasury division of MOF, as deputy secretary.

 In April 1965, while serving as a governor of Singapore Polytechnic, Tan was appointed to chair a committee into reorganising the registrar's office of Nanyang University, with the aim of making the office as efficient as other local institutions.

 In 1970, Tan was appointed as permanent secretary for the Ministry of National Development.
 In September 1971, he was transferred back to MOF, serving as its permanent secretary.
 To make the city more lively, Tan together with principal planner, A. G. S. Danaraj, announced plans for more stores, hawker centres, parks and shopping centres.
 In August 1972, Tan was promoted to superscale grade C with four other permanent secretaries, (Note: Namely Tay Seow Huah, Kwa Soon Chuan, Ngiam Tong Dow and Cheng Tong Fatt.) earning per month.